Actions

 And Feo Ul, perched on his shoulder, felt the first deep pulse of aether roll through him like a breath finally taken.

 Recess had been peaceful that day, the kind of easy midmorning warmth that made the playground feel bright and gentle.
 Izuku sat in the grass with two classmates, showing them the drawings he’d made of a neighborhood hero.
 The children listened with wide eyes, curious, impressed, and pleasantly oblivious to the larger dramas of their young world.
 Feo Ul hovered lazily above them, basking in a thin patch of sunlight.
-She looked half-asleep, wings flicking idly, but her attention was always sharp.
-She had learned quickly that this school required constant vigilance.
+They looked half-asleep, wings flicking idly, but their attention was always sharp.
+They had learned quickly that this school required constant vigilance.

-That was why she heard the cries even before Izuku did.
+That was why they heard the cries even before Izuku did.

 A short, sharp yelp.
 A second, pained and fearful.
 Then the heavy thump of someone being shoved against the dirt.
 Izuku jerked upright.
 “Did you hear that?” he asked, voice thin.